kelpisland/esm-browser/README.md

 # esm-browser
-A Project of the Environmental Assessment Office (EAO), BC Ministry of the Environment.
+A Project of the Environmental Assessment Office (EAO), BC Ministry of the Environment in partnership with the OCIO DevOps Pathfinder.

 This application is a tool to support the work of EAO staff, project proponents, and other stakeholders as environmental assessments are conducted.

 ## Features

-## Usage

-## Requirements

-## Installation
+Need a blurb about the app features.

 ## Project Status
+The project is actively developing towards a first release target of January 18, 2016.

 ## Goals/Roadmap

-## Getting Help or Reporting an Issue

-## How to Contribute
+As part of the first release the esm-browser will be containerized and run in the OCIO DevOps Docker server environment.

+In February the OCIO DevOps pathfinder team will be migrating the containers to be managed through RedHat OpenShift.

 ## License

-Here is the boiler-plate you should put into the comments header of every source code file as well as the bottom of your README.md:

     Copyright 2015 Province of British Columbia